microsoft/PackageUploader/README.md

 ## Prerequisite

 - Download and install the .NET 5.0 Runtime.
-Go here https://dotnet.microsoft.com/download/dotnet/5.0/runtime?utm_source=getdotnetcore&utm_medium=referral for download and installation.
+Go here https://dotnet.microsoft.com/download/dotnet/5.0/runtime for download and installation.
 - The product must already exist in partner center before uploading.
-- The branch must already exist in partner center before uploading.
+- The branch/sandbox must already exist in partner center before uploading.
 - Build the solution from source, or download a release.

 ## Step 1: Creating your app in Azure.